Home » Bits » OilField Drilling Bits Complete Guide For Rig Crew

 1. Selecting the proper bit for the drilling conditions.

-3. Implementing a bit weight-rotary speed program from theoretical calculations that will improve drilling performance above the best wells in the area.
+3. Implementing a bit weight-rotary speed program from theoretical calculations will improve drilling performance above the best wells in the area.

-Types of Oilfield drilling Bits Used on Rig
+Types of Oilfield Drilling Bits Used on Rig

 Roller Cone Drilling Bits